lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 ## GUI

-The disposition of the LCD is just to make the hardware development more amenable, but it should be placed on top of the transceiver in some form of "sandwitch" configuration.
+The disposition of the LCD is just to make the hardware development more amenable, but it should be placed on top of the transceiver in some form of "sandwich" configuration.

 ![Alt Text](../../docs/RDX-rp2040-GUI.jpg "RDX GUI Prototype")